sudip03/symfony2/README.md

 symfony2
 ========

-A symfony2 application supports database backed usersystem with most common features required for user for registration and login.
+A symfony2 framework based application that supports database backed usersystem.

-This is meant for providing an idea about how to work with symfony for the beginners.
+This is meant for providing an idea about how to work with symfony, basically for the beginners.
 There will be more to come.
 So keep in track.

 Features Included: